robnolen/aws-security-workshops/threat-detection-wksp/docs/01-environment-setup.md

 ![Detective Controls](../images/01-diagram-module1.png)

-After you have successfully setup your environment, you can proceed to the next module:
+After you have successfully setup your environment, you can proceed to the next module.

 ### **[Module 2 - Attack Simulation](../docs/02-attack-simulation.md)**